truecharts/website/docs/manual/SCALE/guides/getting-started.md

 <img src={require('./img/icons/blocky.png').default} alt="Example banner"  width="150" height="150" />

 Blocky is the preferred DNS solution for TrueCharts, it's a DNS proxy, DNS enhancer and ad-blocker which supports "split-DNS" through `K8S-Gateway` and is highly-available.
-The [BlockySetup-Guide](https://truecharts.org/charts/enterprise/blocky/setup-guide) will cover basic setup options which will get you up and running and is not all inclusive.
+The [Blocky Setup-Guide](https://truecharts.org/charts/enterprise/blocky/setup-guide) will cover basic setup options which will get you up and running and is not all inclusive.

 ## Traefik installation for Ingress / Reverse-Proxy support with TrueCharts Apps